-Preheat the oven to 375 degrees F. Scrub 2 medium sweet potatoes, use a fork to poke holes all over, and place them on a piece of aluminum foil.
+- Preheat the oven to 400 degrees F. Scrub 2 medium sweet potatoes, use a fork to poke holes all over, and place them on a piece of aluminum foil on the center rack.
 Bake for 45-50 minutes or until cooked through.
-Slice open to cool.
+Slice open to cool, remove the flesh, and transfer to a mixing bowl.
 Change the oven heat to 350 degrees F.

-In a large bowl, combine sweet potato puree, eggs, melted coconut oil, maple syrup, and vanilla.
-Whisk until well combined.
+- In a large bowl, whisk together the sweet potato puree, eggs, melted coconut oil, maple syrup, and vanilla.

-Use a coffee grinder or food processor to grind the oats into a flour.
-Transfer to another bowl, and add the rest of the dry ingredients.
+- Use a high-powered blender or food processor to grind the oats into a flour.
+Transfer to another bowl, and mix in the rest of the dry ingredients.
 Add the dry ingredients to the sweet potato mixture, and use a spatula to mix until well combined.
-Fold in blueberries.
+Fold in the blueberries.

 - Lightly grease a muffin tray with coconut oil or cooking spray.
 Transfer a large spoonful of the batter into each muffin cup.
 Fill as close to the top as possible (they will not rise that much).
 Bake for 20 minutes at 350 degrees F.

 - Measure the coconut oil after you melt it so that you do not add too much.